Horpynchenko/jBowling/README.md

 - *3 by default ( Player-1,  Player-2, Player-3 )*

-*1.* For create players by names, in **_src\main\java\simple.MainExecutor.java_**, in method startInteractiveGame() need sign players as String start with 2-nd paremeter, any players number, separetes by coma.
+*1.* For create players by names, in **_src\main\java\simple.MainExecutor.java_**, in method startInteractiveGame() need sign players as String start with 2-nd parameter, any players number, separates by coma.
 For example, to create 2 named players Timo and Anton:
 ```java
 CreatePlayerInterface cpi = new CreateNamedPlayer(mainGame, "Timo", "Anton");
 ```
-To create no named users, sign empty string as 2-nd paramerer:
+To create no named users, sign empty String as 2-nd parameter (or remove interface implementation :-) ) :
 ```java
 CreatePlayerInterface cpi = new CreateNamedPlayer(mainGame, "");
 ```